CRISES IN THE CAPITALIST SYSTEM

 • Nazism in Germany under Adolf Hitler (1933)

-Hitler's Anti-Jewish policies (the Holocaust) and aggressive foreign policies violated international agreements and created a hostile global atmosphere.
+Hitler's Anti-Jewish policies led to Holocaust while aggressive foreign policies violated international agreements and created a hostile global atmosphere.

 In 1935, Italy under Mussolini invaded Ethiopia (then known as Abyssinia) as part of its expansionist ambitions.

-The invasion was condemned by major powers like Britain and the USSR.
+Ethiopian invasion was condemned by major powers like Britain and USSR.

-The global economic crisis caused mass poverty, unemployment, and social unrest, especially in Europe.
+World economic crisis caused mass poverty, unemployment and social unrest in Europe.

 Once in power, they pursued aggressive militarization instead of economic reform.